Our Ribollita Recipe

 • 2 celery sticks, finely sliced

-• 200g cavolo nero or swiss chard, stems and leaves separated
+• 200g cavolo nero, stems and leaves separated

 • 4 garlic cloves, finely chopped